What is dementia?

 Dementia is not an inevitable part of ageing and is not a disease in its own right.
 It is an umbrella term.
 It describes the symptoms that occur when the brain is affected by certain diseases or conditions which cause the gradual death of brain cells.
 This leads to progressive cognitive decline.

-This video from the Alzheimer’s Society explains what dementia is, how it affects the brain and how it might affect a person with the disease
+This Alzheimer’s Society video explains what dementia is, how it affects the brain and how it might affect a person with the disease.

 For more information on the above, see Early signs of dementia

 More than 800,000 people in the UK are living with dementia – a number expected to rise to a million by 2021 (Alzheimer’s Society 2015).

 The vast majority of people with dementia are aged 65 and over, but an estimated 40,000 people under 65 are living with dementia in the UK (Alzheimer’s Society 2015).

 - Two thirds of people with dementia are women.

 - There are over 25,000 people with dementia from black and minority ethnic groups in the UK.

 - 225,000 will develop dementia this year; that’s one every three minutes.

 - Only 59 per cent of people with dementia in England have a formal diagnosis.

 - Worldwide, more than 47.4 million people are currently estimated to have dementia and 4.6 million new cases are diagnosed each year.